Man-in-the-Middle Attack

 Man in the Middle Attacks

 Now, of course you and your childhood friend are not the target of hackers and they don’t really care where you want to meet.
-The interception is of course, not this simple.
+The interception attack is of course, not this simple.
 However, malicious third parties are using this concept to carry out attacks against organizations or specific individuals.
 A device is needed to perform the attack and there are a variety of different products available for different purposes.

-How an Man in the Middle Attack Typically Works
+How an Man-in-the-Middle Attack Typically Works

 Interception: The attacker intercepts communication between two parties, making them believe they are communicating directly with each other.
+This can be done through various means, such as exploiting vulnerabilities in network protocols or using spoofing techniques.

 Eavesdropping: The attacker can eavesdrop on the data being transmitted, collecting sensitive data such as passwords, credit card numbers, or other confidential data.